Sri Muktsar Sahib: Early history

 The modern day Sri Muktsar Sahib city was historically a semi-desert terrain named Khidrana or Khidrane de dhab, situated near a lake.
 Not much is known about the early history of the present area of the city.
 This may partly be due to the river Sutlej.
 The Sutlej is notorious for shifting its course, and it is stated to have flowed as far east as Sri Muktsar Sahib within historical times.
 While shifting its course it is said to have leveled down everything that came its way, leaving behind ruins and mounds of earth and pottery debris.
 The present area of Sri Muktsar Sahib is almost entirely destitute of ancient buildings and contains no places mentioned in early records.
 Legends connected with Raja Sálbán attach to one or two other ruined sites near Sri Muktsar Sahib such as that at Sarainaga, 10 miles (16 km) to the east of Sri Muktsar Sahib.
-But the city does not date from an earlier period than the reign of Akbar.

 Medieval history

-The territory of which Sri Muktsar Sahib now forms a part of was formerly ruled by the Paramara Rajputs who held it for a considerable period.
-Jiwa moved to the neighborhood of Sri Muktsar Sahib where his descendants held a group of villages, and his grandson Abdulla Khan became the zaildar of Sri Muktsar Sahib.

-About the time of the first Muslim conquests of India, a colony of Bhati Rajputs, of whose stock the tribes of Manj, Naipal and Dogra Rajputs are branches, came from Jaisalmer under a leader, called Rai Hel, and settled to the south of the present town of Sri Muktsar Sahib.
-They overcame the local Paramara chief and firmly established themselves.

-Burar had two sons, Paur and Dhul, the younger of whom held almost the whole of the region of Sri Muktsar Sahib.
-Many of these Bhati Rajputs followed the Sikh Gurus and later embraced the Sikh faith, during the times of Guru Gobind Singh.
-These Bhati Rajputs are known to have fought against the imperial Muslim armies alongside Guru Gobind Singh.
+Rao Burar had two sons, Paur and Dhul, with the younger’s progeny having held almost the whole of the region of Sri Muktsar Sahib.
+Many of these Brar Jats followed the Sikh Gurus and later embraced the Sikh faith, during the times of Guru Gobind Singh.
+These Brar Jats under Chaudary Kapura are known to have fought against the imperial Mughal armies alongside Guru Gobind Singh and the Chali Mukhte.

-During the decay of the Delhi Empire, the country, which had apparently become almost depopulated, was occupied by the various clans of Rajput origin, who are still prominent among the occupants of Sri Muktsar Sahib.